 The purpose of this manual is to explain the organization and function of the Service Structure of MA.
-The procedures, guidelines and Service Structures have been created to best unify MA and pursue the goal of helping the marijuana addict.
-We hope that this manual will help all who are interested in MA understand the need for service and the way in which it is rendered.
-MA remains flexible and its organization may change.
-Change occurs through the group conscience of the members expressed by their Delegates to Districts and to MA World Services.
+The procedures, guidelines, and service structures have been created to best unify MA and pursue the goal of helping the marijuana addict.
+The Service Manual also provides some context to the history of MA, including historical documents, such as the Conference Charter and Bylaws, and further explains the relationship between the fellowship of MA and the nonprofit section 501(c)(3) corporation of MA World Services.
+We hope that this manual will help all who are interested in service to MA to understand the value of service and the way in which it is rendered.